BoLindJensen/Reminder/README.md

-# Reminder
+# Reminder repository
-This is to remind me how stuff is done, maybe it can help you too ;)
+This code repository is to remind me how stuff is done in different coding languages.
+Maybe it can help you too ;)

+Kind reguards
 Bo Jensen

+---

+Shoutout goes to the great learning platform pluralsight.com

+Thank you to:
+Bo Milanovitch